Divorce and Separation

 Q. Do I need a lawyer?

 A. Only you can decide that.
 Think how difficult the divorce will be.
-If you think that your spouse will not fight the divorce and that there are no other complicated or contested issues like child custody, child support, or an order of protection, you can ask the Court Clerk for a New York State Uncontested Divorce Packet.
-There is no charge for the packet.
-The forms and instructions in the packet might help you to do the divorce without a lawyer, but there is no way to say for sure.
+If you think that your spouse will not fight the divorce and that there are no other complicated or contested issues like how you will divide your property, child custody, child support, or an order of protection, you can file for an "uncontested" divorce.
+An uncontested divorce can become a contested divorce if your spouse does not agree with something in the papers that you filed.

 Q. Will the court appoint a lawyer for me free of charge if I want one?